dhis2/cli-utils-codemods/docs/guides/listing_available_codemods.md

 ## Filtering the codemods by name

-You can search the codemods by providing the `--name` argument.
-It will find all codemods if their name contains the passed in value at any position.
+You can search the codemods by providing the `--name <searchKey>` argument.
+It will find all codemods which contain the specified `searchKey` in their names.

 ```
 d2-utils-codemods list --name change
 ```

-The above command will print all available codemods, e. g. like this:
+The above command will print all available codemods, like this:

 ```
 @dhis2/d2-ui